theOneTrueFunniBoi/blitz3d_xgrade/README.md

 #### LibOGG

+Download libogg to "mavless_soloud\libogg".

+Next, in "ogg.h", be sure to manually define every function as "__cdecl".

-Download libogg to "mavless_soloud\libogg", and compile static libs.
+Finally, compile static libs.

 #### LibVorbis

+Download libvorbis to "mavless_soloud\libvorbis".

+Next, in "vorbisfile.h", be sure to manually define every function as "__cdecl".

-Download libvorbis to "mavless_soloud\libvorbis", and compile static libs.
+Finally, compile static libs.

 #### OpenAL 1.1 SDK